mahopon/sc1015-miniprj/README.md

 This project delves into the realm of predictive modeling for diabetes, employing techniques from both machine learning and data analysis.
 Our aim is to develop a robust model capable of identifying individuals at high risk of developing diabetes, using certain attributes, for effective prevention and management strategies.

-## Problem Statement
+## Problem Definitions
-The project addresses the pressing need for more accurate and timely methods to predict and prevent diabetes onset.
-We aim to develop a predictive model that is able to predict based on the given attributes, hence improving predictions for individuals at risk of diabetes using various models.
-Hence, finding the best model to fit the problem.
+- Are we able to predict whether a person has diabetes based on a combination of factors or only a single factor?
+- Which model is the best in predicting it?

 ## Algorithms Used
 - Linear Regression